Arc measurement: Determination

 Historically, the distance between two places has been determined at low precision by pacing or odometry.

 High precision land surveys can be used to determine the distance between two places at nearly the same longitude by measuring a baseline and a triangulation network linking fixed points.
 The meridian distance $\mathit{\Delta}$ from one end point to a fictitious point at the same latitude as the second end point is then calculated by trigonometry.
 The surface distance $\mathit{\Delta}$ is reduced to the corresponding distance at MSL, $\mathit{\Delta}'$ (see: Geographical distance#Altitude correction).

+Extensions

-Two arc measurements at different latitudinal bands serve to determine Earth's flattening.
+Additional arc measurements, at different latitudinal bands (each delimited by a new pair of standpoint and forepoint), serve to determine Earth's flattening.